zuozhenggh/learning-library/developer-library/integration-soa/introduction/introduction.md

 - Oracle Enterprise Scheduler
 - SOA Spring Component Design Time

+A pre-installed JDeveloper 12c (12.2.1.4) on a Linux desktop has been provisioned on the Oracle Cloud (OCI).
+To access a pre-installed JDeveloper environment, you need any modern browser on your laptop or workstation and use the following URL http://[provided ip address]:8080/guacamole with user oracle, password: "Guac.LiveLabs_" note: an underscore character at the end.

 You may now proceed to the next lab.

 ## Learn More